 CryptoMod is an endpoint security device, created specifically for the Operational Technology (OT) environment.
 It provides a secure transition of data from field devices to an HMI (Human Machine Interface) network.

 OT cyber security is a top priority at AUTOSOL, so we created an encryption and decryption hardware and firmware that integrates with AUTOSOL’s software suite, or can be independently installed as a separate device using secure open SSL and TLS software.
 CryptoMod is used to securely send messages between Autosol Communication Manager® (ACM) and remote control and metering field instruments, enhancing your company’s cybersecurity.

-The CryptoMod is validated by the National Institute of Standards and Technology (NIST) to Federal Information Processing Standard (FIPS) 140-2 Security Level 2, and the certificate of validation is number 2855.
+The CryptoMod is compliant to the National Institute of Standards and Technology (NIST) Federal Information Processing Standard (FIPS) 140-2 Security Level 2, and the certificate of validation is number 2855.
 This industrial security appliance meets CSA Class 1 Div 2 standards, and is RoHS and ATEX certified.

 CryptoMod Endpoint Security Device

 Data, surveillance information, control features and utility metering records can be exchanged securely since CryptoMod is permanently installed with the field instrument and has intrusion detection.
 In the event of a disturbance or interruption, the product will notify a host system which can send an SMS message, email or alarm notification.

 To effectively secure sensitive data in SCADA networks, the CryptoMod comes with: